alemart/surgescript/docs/tutorials/objects.md

 In SurgeScript, objects are units of code and data.
 Each object defines a finite state machine, a mathematical construct used to describe the behavior of in-game objects.

-> **Did you know?**
->
+!!! info "Did you know?"

-> Games implement what is called a game loop.
+    Games implement what is called a game loop.
 In SurgeScript, the game loop is defined implicitly via state machines.
 State machines are one of the key features of SurgeScript.

 State machines
 --------------